Occupational Asbestos Exposure

 Throughout much of the 20th century, asbestos was everywhere.
 It was used across dozens of industries and in all branches of the U.S. military.

-For over 5 decades, many jobs have put people in contact with asbestos.
+For over 50 years, many jobs have put people in contact with asbestos.
 This highly durable mineral was popular among industry executives because it resisted heat, fire, and electricity.
 It was also abundant, making it easy and cost-effective to mine.

 Asbestos products can often be disturbed, as with the destruction of a building, for example.
 When this happens, tiny asbestos fibers enter the surrounding air.
 Workers can breathe in these fibers and suffer from long-term health problems.